UserIsntAvailable/DrumBeats/README.md

 ## How to use
 Since I need to use [Greenfoot](https://www.greenfoot.org/door) in my project, you need to download Greenfoot to run the game.

-I will do a release with a proper project.greenfoot when the project will be done, for now you will need to set up your IDE/Gradle.

 ## Setup IDE/Gradle
 This project uses Java 11.0.2+9 you can find the download link [here](https://jdk.java.net/archive/).